Calais Land Use and Development Regulations

 Last Amendment adopted by Selectboard on April 28, 2025

-If you would like to explore past versions, you can find them below:
+If you would like to explore past versions of the Zoning Regulations, you can find them below: